julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] New item action - take item.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
 - [TECHNICAL TASK] New event trigger 'exit on use action', e.g. 'exit on use action:destroy item:fiery_torch' for example in TTA2 where you escape into the store cupboard but drop the torch.
 - [TECHNICAL TASK] Max score needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.
-- [TECHNICAL TASK] Smarter resume - show all the text from the actions that have taken place in the current location.
-Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.

 - [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in.
   - When you examine it a location change occurs and you get stuck.
 There are no exits and some items around you.